Air Fryer Recipe

 Lemon and Herb Crusted Cod Loins

-A delicious and easy-to-make lemon and herb-crusted cod loins recipe, perfect for air frying.
+An easy lemon and herb-crusted cod loins recipe, full of fresh flavour and ideal for the air fryer.

 Ingredients